bacloud14/exec/README.md

 ### Welcome to Code execution report.
 A light service to track the execution of your code (use only for development and experiment).

+#### DISCLAIMER

+The whole idea of this project is to exercise a loose form of authentication and usage of a web service, yet trying to produce it in the most secure way possible.
+The use case itself is not really useful knowing available services online.
-The project is in the developement stage and is not useful at the moment.
+The project is in the developement stage and not secure enough even for what it claims.

 A session is defined to fit some number of executions together.
 This way you can define sessions for different time slots (work for two days on a single subject) or for different subjects for example: